cobaltpngsituation/cobaltpngsituation/README.md

 ###

-▸ Although I don't speak much due to social awkwardness and shyness, I'm always unopposed to roleplaying or speaking to strangers, but I don't accept friend requests right away, as I'd like to get to know you more first.
+▸ Although I don't interact first due to being too shy and social awkwardness, I'm always open for interaction and roleplay (unless stated otherwise), however, I don't immediately accept friend requests as I'd like to get to know you more, first.

-▸ Don't associate me with my friends, pls.
-I'm myself, not them, and don't agree with or know everything they do or say.
+▸ Don't associate me with my friends, please.
+I'm myself, not them, and don't agree with or know everything my friends do or say.

-▸ I believe my ocs are alive in my mind, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so pls respect their boundaries.
+▸ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc.

-▸ I block freely if you meet my dni criteria, or have harassed my friends or me.
+▸ I block freely depending if you fit my dni criteria or not, or have harassed me, or my friends.

-▸ I can be blunt if someone/thing's bothering me, but if I'm bothering you, pls tell me.
+▸ I can be blunt if someone/something's bothering me.
+If *I'm* bothering you, please tell me.

-▸ If I randomly go silent, it's nobody's fault.
-I frequently have no idea what to say.
+▸ I don't know what to say 99% of the time, so if I randomly go silent, it's not your fault.
+I also tend to zone out a lot.

-▸ I'm easier to speak to in whispers, as most of the time, I'm off-tab.
+▸ I hop onto Pony Town to have it in the background, and sit by myself or with friends, the latter almost all of the time.
+I'm easier to reach through whispers as I'm almost always off-tab.

 ![](https://file.garden/Z0TC-0mCggxGeVLO/Blue%20dividerr.png)</details>